Every Wednesday 12-1 PM, as well as every 2nd and 4th

 offer training in how to host action hours for your own community from

 1-1:30 PM on the last Wednesday of the month.
 Action hours are open to

 This month's abolition action hour will support community-based and immigrant-led organizing efforts to shut down Plymouth County's ICE jail.
 The detention and deportation regime is one arm of the giant machine that is the prison industrial complex, and closing ICE jails is part of the larger goal of abolition.
 Register online at bit.ly/abolitionjan2022.

 Join us for a discussion of what it took to get voting rights for all, at least on paper, and where that struggle is now.
 We will glance at the national scene but dig in on efforts to increase voter participation in Massachusetts.

-Contact us with any questions.
-See our document for further ways to take action.
+Contact us with any questions for our group.
+See our document for more info and further ways to take action.

 While many of us have had our lives return to “normal,” this pandemic is still negatively impacting our neighbors, particularly those of color, more than ever.
 Please lend support where you can!

 We have porches set up as donation drop-off sites please email us to get the address for a drop-off site of your choice: Belmont, Cambridge, Jamaica Plain, Medford, Somerville, and West Roxbury.

 Donations have been extremely low as of late.
 Please help us pick it up if you can!

 If you would like to donate funds to our partners as well/instead: (We’d appreciate an email at firstname.lastname@example.org to let us know you donated!)